bertabenet/P5-rigged_animation/README.md

 - right ankle
 - left ankle

-In addition to that, the head of the avatar follows a sphere that rotates around the initial position of the head 180º in each direciton.
+In addition to that, the head of the avatar follows a sphere that uniformly rotates 180º around the initial position of the head.

 _________________________